Olex2/Olex2Manual/Appendices/customisation.md

 		>
 	>`

-This defines a function which is called when Olex2 starts up, please note if there are several functions with the same name are found in the files - the last one will be used.
-Please avoid overriding any functions in the macro.xld file as that may cause Olex2 to function incorrectly.
+This defines a function which is called when Olex2 starts up, please note if several functions with the same name are found in the files - the last one will be used.
+Please avoid overriding any functions in the macro.xld file as this may cause Olex2 to function incorrectly.